Your No.1 Choice For Parish Notice Boards in Basingstoke

 Parish Notice Board Installation In Basingstoke, Hampshire

-Basingstoke ( BAY-zing-stohk) is the largest town in the county of Hampshire.
-It is situated in south central England, and lies across a valley at the source of the River Loddon at the in the distance eastern edge of Salisbury Plain.
-It is located 30 miles (48 km) northeast of Southampton, 48 miles (77 km) southwest of London, 27 miles (43 km) west of Guildford and 20 miles (32 km) northeast of the county town and former capital Winchester.
-According to the 2016 population estimate the town had a population of 113,776.
-It is ration of the borough of Basingstoke and Deane and allowance of the parliamentary constituency of Basingstoke.
+Basingstoke ( BAY-zing-stohk) is a town in Hampshire, situated in south-central England across a valley at the source of the River Loddon upon the western edge of the North Downs.
+It is the largest agreement in the county without city status.
+It is located 30 miles (48 km) north-east of Southampton, 48 miles (77 km) south-west of London, 27 miles (43 km) west of Guildford, 22 miles (35 km) south of Reading and 20 miles (32 km) north-east of the county town and former capital Winchester.
+According to the 2016 population estimate, the town had a population of 113,776.
+It is portion of the borough of Basingstoke and Deane and ration of the parliamentary constituency of Basingstoke.